Desperate Literature Short Fiction Prize 2023

 OUR PARTNERS

-We would like to thank our residency providers Civitella Ranieri & The Writers’ House of Georgia:
+We would like to thank our residency providers Civitella Ranieri & Studio Faire:

 And we couldn’t offer such wonderful opportunities for publishing without the amazing literary magazines and entities that also offer their support:

-We are also incredibly grateful to be able to partner with Spread the Word, Cipher Press, and The Word to offer sponsored places to their communities:
+We are also incredibly grateful to be able to partner with Spread the Word, Helter Skelter, and The Literary Consultancy to offer sponsored places to their communities: